 Your doctor might also watch you interact with your child.
 This shows whether your parenting style affects how your child deals with anxiety.

-The most effective therapy is cognitive behavior therapy (CBT).
+The most effective therapy is cognitive behavioral therapy (CBT).
 With CBT, children are taught coping techniques for anxiety.
 Common techniques are deep breathing and relaxation.

-Parent child interaction therapy is another way to treat SAD.
-Parent child therapy can be broken into three main treatment phases:
+Parent-child interaction therapy is another way to treat SAD.
+It has three main treatment phases:

 The school environment is another key to successful treatment.
-Your child needs a safe place to go when he or she feels anxious.
-There should also be a way for your child to communicate with you if necessary during schools hours or other times he or she is away from home.
+Your child needs a safe place to go when they feel anxious.
+There should also be a way for your child to communicate with you if necessary during schools hours or other times when they’re away from home.
 Finally, your child’s teacher should encourage interaction with other classmates.
 If you have concerns about your child’s classroom, speak with the teacher, principle, or a guidance counselor.

 There are no specific medications for SAD.
-Antidepressants are sometimes used in older children with this condition.
-However, children must be monitored closely for side effects.
+Antidepressants are sometimes used in older children with this condition if other forms of treatment are ineffective.
+This is a decision that must be carefully considered by the child’s parent or guardian and the doctor.
+Children must be monitored closely for side effects.

 Emotional and social development are both seriously affected by SAD.
 The condition can cause a child to avoid experiences crucial to normal development.

 SAD can also affect family life.
-Some family problems associated with SAD are:
+Some of these problems may include: